darktable-org/dtdocs/content/module-reference/utility-modules/map/map-settings.md

 map source
 : Choose the provider to source map information from.

+max polygon points
+: The [find location](/../find-location.md) module doesn't display polygon larger than this value for performance reason.
+Usually a country polygon counts between 50.000 and 150.000 points.

 show OSD
 : Choose whether to display the OSD controls on top-left of the center view.